SamroodAli/tic-tac-toe/README.md

 In this project, we create a Tic Tac Toe game.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.

+## TIC TAC TOE GAME INSTRUCTIONS

+1. Tic Tac Toe is board game played on a board with a 3 squared by 3 squared grid.

+2. The players are assigned their own symbols to place on the board cells

+* Player 1 has the "X" symbol
+* Player 2 has "O" symbol.

+3. Players take turn to place their symbols on the board.

+4. The  First Player to get 3 of her symbols in a row (up, down, across, or diagonally) wins the game.

+5. When all 9 squares are full, the game is over.
+If no player has 3 marks in a row, the game ends in a tie.

 ## Built With
 - Ruby